vikashplus/mj_viz/README.md

 # mj_viz
-Utility library for visualization of MuJoCo Scenes
+Dependency-free utility library for visualization of MuJoCo Scenes.
+The library is written purely in C for speed and efficiency.
+Python bindings are also provided to facilitate usage.

 ## Build
 1. Download MuJoCo binaries from the official [website](http://www.mujoco.org/) and also obtain the license key.